 With regulators moving from a reactionary to a preventative approach, promoting professionalism and understanding triggers for disengagement are key areas of focus for the HCPC.
-We are scoping a new professional liaison service which might engage employers face to face, focusing on the impact of working cultures on a professional's practice, the triggers that may lead to impaired fitness to practise and how and when to raise concerns.
-This service may also engage students directly and through educators to promote an understanding of what it means to be a registered professional.
+A new professional liaison service will engage employers face to face, focusing on the impact of working cultures on a professional's practice, the triggers that may lead to impaired fitness to practise and how and when to raise concerns.
+It will also engage students directly and through educators to promote an understanding of what it means to be a registered professional.